 Support for families

 Obtaining a Cambridge degree is challenging for everyone.
 We offer extra support for students with family responsibilities and health challenges.
+The University Childcare Office sends out newsletters (please register) and has a facebook page.
+SPACE supports Parents and Carers who are members of the University of Cambridge.

 Residential partners of members of the College are encouraged to take part in College life.